ceandrade/brkga_mp_ipr_cpp/README.md

 In this case, the first component of the tuple holds the tour length, and the second contains the largest edge.
 On Section
-[Using BRKGA-MP on multi-objective mode](https://ceandrade.github.io/brkga_mp_ipr_cpp/page_guide.html#using-brkga-mp-ipr-on-multi-objective-mode), we talk with more details about multi-objective problems.
-Just keep in mind, although you could use any type for your `fitness_t`, you should prefer to use `std::tuple`.
+[Using BRKGA-MP on multi-objective mode](https://ceandrade.github.io/brkga_mp_ipr_cpp/page_guide.html#using-brkga-mp-ipr-on-multi-objective-mode), we talk in more detail about multi-objective problems.
+Remember that although you could use any type for your `fitness_t`, you should prefer to use `std::tuple`.

 The remaining code is almost identical to the single-objective.
-The only differences are in computing the largest edge, and printing such information on the main call.
+The only differences are computing the largest edge, and printing such information on the main call.
 All the steps described briefly in the [previous section](#zap-usage---tldr-single-objective) are also used here.